 Munich in July 2013.
 Gorgeous sunshine, a picture-book sky, a perfect day to be doing things outside.
-Despite swimming weather, 50 enthusiastic modular freaks have made a pilgrimage to Dieter Doepfer’s A-100 workshop.
-3 hours of fascinating insights into the modular world.
+Despite swimming weather, 50 enthusiastic modular freaks have made a pilgrimage to Dieter Doepfer’s A-100 workshop for 3 hours of fascinating insights into the modular world.
 We asked Dieter Doepfer – not only highly qualified, but also an entertaining speaker – to give us an interview.

 Dieter Doepfer: Definitely.
 The company wouldn’t have gotten anywhere without Sibille (Heller).
 She’s the all-important connection between the product and our customers.
 I could develop fantastic instruments behind closed doors.
 But what good would that be if they couldn’t be sold?
 I do have to somehow make a living (o: